gigawhat/nsq-sandbox/nsq-to-nsq/README.md

 # Summary
-This topology runs 2 nsq clusters.
-One cluster running in same for example k8s and another clustering running on VMs outside of k8s.
+This deployment runs 2 nsq clusters.
+One cluster running in say for example k8s and another clustering running on VMs outside of k8s.

-Assuming you can not route or resolve pod names from your VMs to your nsqd pods running in K8s, you can run `nsq_to_nsq` to consume messages from running on your nsqd pods running in k8s to a set of nsqd VMs.
+Assuming you can not route or resolve pod names from your VMs to your nsqd pods running in K8s, you can run `nsq_to_nsq` to re-publish messages from nsq topics running in the k8s cluster to a set of nsqd VMs.

 ## Topology
 * The following are nsq components running in the "K8s" cluster:
-  * `nsqlookupd` - Manages topology information
+  * `nsqlookupd` - Manages nsq topology information
   * `nsqadmin` - Check topics, channels, etc. [Web ui](http://localhost:4171)
-  * `nsqd` - Queues up messages
+  * `nsqd` - nsqd instance
-  * `producer` - Publishes messages to the topic
+  * `producer` - Publishes messages to the `test` topic
 * The following are nsq components running in the "VM" cluster:
-  * `nsqlookupd` - Manages topology information
+  * `nsqlookupd` - Manages nsq topology information
   * `nsqadmin` - Check topics, channels, etc. [Web ui](http://localhost:4172)
   * `vm-nsqd-1` - nsqd "VM"
   * `vm-nsqd-2` - nsqd "VM"